DinkyToyz/wtmcsServiceDispatcher/README.md

 Dispatches Cities: Skylines services.

-## Experimental
+## Experimentality & Compatibility

 This mod is experimental.
 It might work, but it also might not.
 It should not affect saves, but it may well wreak havoc with services while enabled.

-Except when specificaly noted (see options below), the mod does not override any game code, wich should minimize incompatibilities with other mods.
+Except when specificaly noted (see options below), the mod does not override any game code, which should minimize incompatibilities with other mods.

+The *prioritize assigned buildings* option does replace one method of the garbage truck ai, and may therefore be incompatible with any other mod that overrides or replaces the garbage truck ai.

-## Issues
+## Known Issues

 Some people have observed a problem where hearses go to their target buildings but don't load dead bodies.